 iPhone SE (third-generation) Features

-There is nothing remarkable about the budget iPhone design, but for a good reason.
+There is nothing remarkable about the iPhone SE design, but for a good reason.
 It is built to look like the iPhone 8, which was similar to the iPhone 6.
 That means users have a modern option without Face ID, but without much compromise.

-Apple was able to keep the price low thanks to keeping the old design.
+Apple was able to keep the iPhone SE price low thanks to keeping the old design.
 It has front and back glass panels made with the same glass used in the rear of the iPhone 13 for scratch protection, but notably not Ceramic Shield.
 The aluminum frame remains the older, curved candy bar design.

 The phone ships in three colors: Midnight, Starlight, and (RED).
 Regardless of what you choose, you will have a black glass faceplate.
 In the iPhone 6 through iPhone 8, the white, gold, and rose gold variants had a white faceplate.
 Apple's shift to all-black fronts, regardless of back color, is likely for simplicity and a design choice started by Face ID-equipped devices.